woodyp/woodyp.info/Woody_Pewitt_cv.md

 * Developed a server-side ActiveX component to do all database work with SQL Server 6.5 for client applications
-* Worked with Microsoft's IIS server, ISAPI filters, Active Server Pages, and Transaction server technology to develop a thin (HTML only) front-end for Motiva
+* Worked with Microsoft's IIS server, ISAPI filters, Active Server Pages, and Transaction server technology to develop a thin (HTML-only) front end for Motiva
 * Produced a large Microsoft Exchange project for the health industry that underwent and passed FDA approval